Apadmi-Engineering/Mockzilla/docs/docs/quick-start.md

 To configure the port see [here](/dokka/mockzilla-common/com.apadmi.mockzilla.lib.models/-mockzilla-config/-builder/#581853299%2FFunctions%2F1121797123).

+It's recommended to choose a different port for each of your apps to prevent clashes.

 ## Recommendation

 Since Mockzilla shouldn't be included in production binaries, we recommend creating a new product flavour specifically